Our Blog8 EV Myths in India Everyone Should Stop Believing

 Final Thoughts

-The shift to electric mobility in India is well underway, and the facts clearly outweigh the myths.
-Modern EVs already deliver more range than most people need daily, the total cost of ownership rivals petrol vehicles, batteries are responsibly recycled, and charging infrastructure is expanding at an unprecedented pace.
+The shift to electric mobility in India is well underway, and the facts clearly outweigh the electric vehicle misconceptions in India.
+Modern EVs already deliver more range than most people need daily, the total cost of ownership rivals petrol vehicles, batteries are responsibly recycled, and EV charging infrastructure is expanding at an unprecedented pace.
 Fast charging and home charging make daily use seamless, and even with today’s grid mix, EVs significantly reduce emissions and environmental impact.

 With falling prices, stronger policies, rapid infrastructure growth, and rising consumer awareness, India is moving decisively toward cleaner, smarter transportation.

-If we look past outdated myths and focus on data, the road ahead is greener and electric.
+If we look past outdated EV myths in India and focus on data, the road ahead is greener and electric.

 Share this article